Mirkoniks/HackAUBG-7/RocketPrediction/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+For support, please open an issue in the repository or contact the development team.

+## Acknowledgments

+- Django framework
+- Bootstrap 5 for UI components
+- scikit-learn for ML capabilities
+- All contributors and maintainers